synesthesiam/rhasspy/profiles/en/tagged_sentences.md

 - make [bedroom light](name) [red](color)
 - make [bedroom light](name) [green](color)
 - make [bedroom light](name) [blue](color)

-# intent:GetGarageState
-- is the garage door open
-- is the garage door closed

-# intent:GetTemperature
-- whats the temperature
-- how hot is it
-- how cold is it

 # intent:ChangeLightState
 - turn [on](state) the [living room lamp](name)